How Do You Remove Wine Stains From A Rug?

 Wine stains are notorious because of their pigment, known as anthocyanins.
 This compound makes red wine, berries, and other deeply colored foods so vibrant—but it's also the reason they cling to fibers.
 The combination of alcohol and acidic tannins helps the stain set in quickly, giving us only a small window to treat it effectively.
+When these stains penetrate natural fibers, it may require professional

 So when a spill happens, take action right away.
 Here’s how!